Hamlet Quotes From Act 1

 The Weight of Grief and the Supernatural: Setting the Scene

 The very first scene establishes the play's unsettling atmosphere.
 The guards' hushed tones and nervous whispers about the ghost foreshadow the supernatural elements that will dominate the narrative.
-While there aren't many explicitly memorable quotes in the opening scene, the descriptions of the ghost's appearance and the guards' palpable fear immediately create a sense of unease and foreboding.
+Consider this: while there aren't many explicitly memorable quotes in the opening scene, the descriptions of the ghost's appearance and the guards' palpable fear immediately create a sense of unease and foreboding.
 The repeated sighting of the ghost, described as "arm'd" and "like a king," plants the seed of suspicion and impending doom.

 "Something is rotten in the state of Denmark"